TaureHorn/FoundryVTT_ChatConsole/README.md

 No more counting out your words for the *Sending* spell in DnD5e.

 ### Timestamps
-Integrates with [SimpleCalendar](https://github.com/vigoren/foundryvtt-simple-calendar) to get date and time information that can be automatically added to send messages.
-Module settings menu allows a few different choices for date/time formats in chat timestamps.
+Integrates with [SimpleCalendar](https://github.com/vigoren/foundryvtt-simple-calendar) to get date and time information that can be automatically added to sent messages.
+Module settings menu 'Date-time format' allows you to define custom timestamps that will piece togther different bits of data from SimpleCalendar however you like.

 ## UI
 ![ui](https://raw.githubusercontent.com/TaureHorn/FoundryVTT_ChatConsole/main/ui.png)